IdentityCitizen/dwn-dynamodb-store/README.md

 0. clone the repo and `cd` into the project directory
 1. Install all project dependencies by running `npm install`
-2. Start docker
-   > NOTE: You might need to delete the existing PostgreSQL and MySQL docker containers as well as `dwn.sqlite` file when a breaking change is introduced if you see tests that used to pass is now failing after a `git pull`.
-You can run `./scripts/delete-databases` to do this.
-3. start the test databases using `./scripts/start-databases` (requires Docker)
+2. Start the test databases using `./scripts/start-databases`
-4. run tests using `npm run test`
+3. Open a second terminal and run tests using `npm run test` (serverless struggles with daemons so it requires a dedicated terminal)

 ## `npm` scripts